diekmann/tinyrsh/README.md

    - problem: printing low level debug information (pids if childs, ...) is hard.
 Overall, this is still the nicest implementation

 None of these implementation spawns a terminal.
 It is not possible to do `su` or open a python shell.

+In `py-ptysh`, a very very very hacky helper script to spawn a `/bin/sh/` attached to a terminal can be found.